dbonsu/home-lab/src/network/opnsense_document.md

 ---

 ### 3. **Bridge ISP Modem**
+ - You will need to google around for your ISP.
+The information below may help someone with a verizon fios box.
+For me I was able to just go from the wall to opnsense.
+This was a great advantage for me as I could just unplug when something went wrong.

 1. Plug laptop into ISP modem.
 2. Access web UI (`192.168.0.1` or `192.168.100.1` or check values on the router).